Joelx/BleWinrtDll-Unity-Demo/README.md

 <br>
 Included is a small Unity scene containing a GUI that lists scanned BLE devices and makes the connection to a BLE device accessible via button click.
 <br>
-All you need to do first is to fill in the corresponding fields `targetDeviceName`, `serviceUuid` and `characteristicUuids` in the `BleTest.cs` file.
+All you need to do first is to fill in the corresponding fields `targetDeviceName`, `serviceUuid` and `characteristicUuids` in the `BleTest.cs` file to match your BLE device.